p-r-a-v-i-n/django-rest-framework/docs/api-guide/testing.md

 ---

+!!!
+Note
-**Note**: It's worth noting that Django's standard `RequestFactory` doesn't need to include this option, because when using regular Django the CSRF validation takes place in middleware, which is not run when testing views directly.
+  It's worth noting that Django's standard `RequestFactory` doesn't need to include this option, because when using regular Django the CSRF validation takes place in middleware, which is not run when testing views directly.
 When using REST framework, CSRF validation takes place inside the view, so the request factory needs to disable view-level CSRF checks.

 ---